pepega007xd/slplugin/bp/main.typ

 - If the structure contains exactly one pointer to the structure itself and no pointers to structures marked as a singly linked list, it is itself marked as a singly linked list.
 - If the structure contains two pointers to itself and no pointers to singly linked lists, it is marked as a doubly linked list.
 - If the structure contains one pointer to itself and one pointer to a singly linked structure, it is marked as a nested list.
 - Otherwise, it is marked as a generic structure.
-A new sort and Astral struct definition is created for its fields.
+A new sort and Astral struct definition is created.

 Then, each type is connected to its corresponding sort and struct definition in the `type_info` table.
-This is then used to retrieve sorts when adding new variables to formulae during analysis.
+The struct definition contains the names and sorts of all fields in the structure.

 This method of analysis has a drawback.
 Not all implementations of supported linked lists will use one of these structures.
 For example, in SV-COMP benchmark #svcomp_link("c/forester-heap/sll-01-1.c"), the nested list structure is defined as follows: